Greenhouse & Controlled Environment Agriculture (CEA) Monitoring Australia

 Maximise Yield, Minimise Guesswork

-With OneTemp, you’re not just getting sensors, you’re gaining a complete monitoring solution backed by local expertise.
-Our tools provide accurate, continuous data so you can make smarter, faster decisions, optimise crop performance, and use energy more efficiently.
+With OneTemp, you’re not just getting sensors, you’re gaining a complete monitoring solution backed by expertise that understands Australian greenhouse conditions.
+Our monitoring tools provide accurate, continuous data so you can make smarter, faster decisions, optimise crop performance, and use energy more efficiently.
 Trusted by commercial greenhouses and high-performance CEA operators, we help turn insights into measurable results.

 Explore our solutions or request a call back to speak with an expert